sjtaylor-9/LFR-MPR-calculation/README.md

 Here is an example of how to run ```MPR_generation.sh```:
 ```
-bash MPR_generation.sh MPR_Outputs "path/to/folder/with/neutron/fluxes/Neutron_spectra" "path/to/folder/with/public/cross/section/data/ENDF_JEFF_TENDL_Reaction_data"
+bash MPR_generation.sh MPR_Outputs "path/to/folder/with/neutron/fluxes/" "path/to/folder/with/public/cross/section/data/"
 ```

 The ```python``` scripts can also be run individually, noting that an individual set of arguments must be passed in the command line when running.
-The necessary arguments can be found in the ```parse_arguments()``` function of each script.\
+The necessary arguments can be found in the ```parse_arguments()``` function of each script.

 **Warnings**
+Due to the way that the scripts are set-up to read in the neutron flux spectra these must all be stored in the same local folder.
+The same is true for the ```Lib80x```, ```ace_900```, and ```tendl19c``` folders for the public JEFF, ENDF, and TENDL data sets, respectively.
+If the neutron flux spectra and public cross-section data files are stored in the newcleo OneDrive then the file directories must be given to the ```.sh``` script in "" so that the command line ignores the whitespaces in the directory.

 # Authors
 These scripts were produced and developed by Micahel Weekes (michael.weekes@newcleo.com) and Sam Taylor (sam.taylor@newcleo.com) **Last modified:** 10/01/2025